 Angel investors and venture capitalists generally fund these kinds of loans.
 With an equity loan, you don’t have to put any assets on the line.
 Instead, you’ll get an agreed-upon sum of money in exchange for offering your investor a percentage of equity ownership in your company and a portion of your profits.

-This type of business financing relationship is difficult to acquire and will often cause you to lose some level of ownership and influence over your company, but it protects your personal assets if things go poorly.
+This type of business financing relationship is difficult to acquire.
+It will often cause you to lose some level of ownership and influence over your company, but it protects your personal assets if things go poorly.

 Specific asset-backed loan

 Sometimes you’re just trying to finance a new piece of equipment or afford brick-and-mortar real estate.
 In these types of purchases, you can usually back the loan with the equipment or real estate itself.
 If you default, you only lose the financed equipment or property.
-If all you need is some new equipment, it’s worth looking into equipment loans.
+On the other hand, if all you need is some new equipment, it’s worth looking into equipment loans.

 A personal guarantee is a great way to obtain financing and improve your business loan terms, but it’s not without its risks.
 A personal guarantee gives your lender free reign over which assets they choose to seize in the event of a default.

-If your business investment plan is solid, you’ll be able to confidently accept a loan with a personal guarantee.
+If your business investment plan is solid, you’ll be able to accept a loan with a personal guarantee in confidence.
 That said, there are other kinds of financing available to you that don’t require you to put all your personal assets at risk.